 id -u haproxy &> /dev/null || useradd -s /usr/sbin/nologin -r haproxy

-Next thing to tackle is the OWASP Rules, so download and extract those then rename them to something a little more concise:
+Next thing to tackle is the OWASP Rules, so download and extract those then set up a symbolic link to help with updates:

 cd /opt/